hanuz06/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of learning Rails.
+As a stretch, after making an order a customer gets email with order confirmation.

 To see live version on Netlify please click 👉 [Jungle-Rails](https://serene-anchorage-80884.herokuapp.com)